Premium

 Panel for ending DoT monoply

-NEW DELHI, Jan 23: No more monopoly of government-run organisations such as the Department of Telecommunications (DoT) on STD calls, endi...
+NEW DELHI, Jan 23: No more monopoly of government-run organisations such as the Department of Telecommunications DoT on STD calls, endi...

 .

-For example, if Bharti Telecom is the basic license holder in Madhya Pradesh, Bharti does not necessarily have to provide cable links to set up telephones in eachsubscriber’s house.
+For example, if Bharti Telecom is the basic license holder in Madhya Pradesh, Bharti does not necessarily have to provide cable links to set up telephones in eachsubscriber8217;s house.
 While Bharti will run the overall network, all it will have to do is to take its telecom cable upto some point in the city.
-After this, other operators such as the cable TV ones who in any case have their own cables, can take the signal into a subscriber’s house on behalf of Bharti.
+After this, other operators such as the cable TV ones who in any case have their own cables, can take the signal into a subscriber8217;s house on behalf of Bharti.
 Your internet connection can also be got through your cable operator who would be representing internet provider.

 Cable operators to install phones